MatthiasBlc/202310_boiler_plate_JS/frontend/README.md

 # React + TypeScript + Vite

+Todo:
+troncate if text more than one line in cards api manager error manager

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: